Türkiye

 Located just over 400 kilometers east of Istanbul, it is easily reached Safranbolu in about five hours of bus travel.

-Many travelers visit it on the way to Ankara and Cappadocia. and others also take the opportunity to get closer from here to the Black Sea and visit the stretch of coastline around Amasra.
+Many travelers visit it on their way to Ankara y Cappadocia, and others also take advantage of the opportunity to approach from here to the Black Sea and visit the stretch of coastline around Amasra.

 One attraction of Safranbolu is to spend at least one night in any of the accommodations open in konaks, traditional ottoman houses, which are abundant in the city and are very affordable in price.